 The teacher may ask the children to highlight the words that show the operation that needs carrying out for this problem.
 (In this case you would expect them to highlight the words 'share them equally'.)

 Teachers often need to spend some time going over language related to different mathematical operations before children are confident with this.

 Why are children taught text-marking?

-Text-marking is a useful activity as unlike just reading a passage of text and discussing it, children are required to make their understanding of the text explicit by the use of markings which are visual.
+Text-marking is a useful activity as, instead of just reading a passage of text and discussing it, children are required to make their understanding of the text explicit by the use of markings which are visual.
 These visual markings help to make certain aspects of the text clearer to them, but also help the teacher to see how well they have understood a task.